COMMON WEEDS

 • Core Aeration: Aerating your lawn can improve soil drainage and help reduce the likelihood of lawn diseases.
 This will also alleviate soil compaction and allow water and nutrients to penetrate deeper into the soil.

 • Fertilize Regularly: Regular applications of Weed Man’s specially formulated, slow-release granular fertilizer will help provide your lawn with adequate nutrients.
-These applications are timed specifically to avoid over fertilizing the lawn.
+These applications are timed specifically to avoid over-fertilizing the lawn.

 • Watering: Under normal circumstances, you should be watering your lawn a few times per week for 30-45 minutes in each area.
-During hot and dry periods, most lawns should be watered as much as required to maintain its desired green color.
+During hot and dry periods, most lawns should be watered as much as required to maintain its desired green colour.
 Always water in the early morning so the turf has time to dry by nightfall.

 • Mowing: Maintain a regular mowing schedule with a razor sharp blade.
 Never remove more than a ⅓ of the grass blade at each mowing.